 Two years later in June of 2000, my wife and I made the decision to follow Christ and were baptized the last Sunday at that church before moving to Pennsylvania.
 I was moving my family in pursuit of a significant promotion to Vice President.
 This position not only offered me lots more money; it meant even more hours per week and more travel.
 So, I would now be even more “busy.”

 Shortly after our move, being Christ followers and all, we found this new church that was about to begin having public services that fall.
 I remember showing up for the first night at Brian’s (our Senior Pastor) house for a Bible study/launch meeting.
 My wife and I walked into the house, got some food, met a bunch of new people, and immediately connected with the leader of the ministry in which we knew we would be serving.
 I remember finding the worship leader and asking, “So, do you have a sound guy yet?”
 He said that he had one other guy interested but that was it.
 I said, “I’m your guy, sign me up!”
 I told him that as long as I was around he wouldn’t have to worry about having the soundboard covered … that I would be there every Sunday to serve.

 We had our first public service in the movie theater on Sunday, October 1, 2000.
 Since that time, I’ve been there every Sunday one way or another (busy life or not).

-As a Christ follower I know as Bill Hybels puts it, “the local church is the hope of the world.”
+As a Christ follower I believe “the local church is the hope of the world.”
 Knowing that, you couldn’t keep me from serving even if you tried.
 How did I come to know that?
 Aside from reading the Bible, really believing what I say I believe, and looking around on Sunday and seeing that there is much to be done, I guess I really don’t know.